VRLYDE/saas-stack/README.md

 ## Database Migrations

-Quick explaination of D1 set up:
+Quick explanation of D1 set up:

 - D1 is a serverless database that follows SQLite convention.
 - Within Cloudflare pages and workers, you can directly query d1 with [client api](https://developers.cloudflare.com/d1/build-with-d1/d1-client-api/) exposed by bindings (eg. `env.BINDING`)